FunnySaltyFish/Transtation-KMP/README.md

 - IDEA: The automatically generated expect/actual positions are very strange.
 For example, on the Android side, it displays both `androidMain` and `kotlin.androidMain`.
 Choosing the former has no effect, and choosing the latter generates a file with a name like: `Xxx.android.commonMain.kotlin.kt`, which is not very reasonable.

 ### Migration Process
-I recorded some of the migration process, I suggest you refer it if you're one of the judges.
+I recorded some of the migration process, I suggest you read it if you're one of the judges.
 Because it is too long, I put it to another file [here](migration_process.md)

 ### Source Code Overview